SaraMWillis/HPC_Examples/Automated_File_Transfers/Globus/ReadMe.md

 ~/my_globus_environment/bin/globus
 ```

-Each time you want to use globus in your personal account, you will need to activate the virtual environment.
-If desired, you may add an activate command (e.g. ```source ~/my_globus_environment/bin/activate```) to your .bashrc file so this is done automatically each time you log in.
+Each time you log in, you will need to activate the virtual environment before you are able to use globus.
+If desired, you may add an activate command (e.g. ```source ~/my_globus_environment/bin/activate```) to your .bashrc file so this is done automatically.

 ### Setup